Vacationist League musical duo’s longevity stems from friendship and experience

 By Steve Wildsmith firstname.lastname@example.org

-That pretty much sums up how Tilson and Beavers have worked ever since — a synergy that requires little verbal communication, at least when the two are on stage, creating a groove that links their instruments and anchor’s Tilson’s voice.
-It’s a style they’ve perfected over the course of 15 years and five albums, including their most recent, “Algorithm and Blues,” released last month.
+That pretty much sums up how Tilson and Beavers have worked ever since — a synergy that requires little verbal communication, at least when the two are on stage, creating a groove that links their instruments and anchors Tilson’s voice.
+It’s a style they’ve perfected over the course of 15 years and five albums, including their most recent, “Algorithm & Blues,” released last December.

-“I feel like we can play in that way I really like the best,” Tilson told The Daily Times during an interview at Vienna Coffeehouse in Maryville, where the duo performs on Saturday night.
-“It’s still tight, but it’s still loose.
-Over the years, I’ve really noticed that our arrangements have become more and more integrated.
-Brandon’s parts no longer seem extemporaneous, and my songs no longer seem to lock him out.”
+“I feel that we play in a way I really like the best,” Tilson told The Daily Times during an interview at Vienna Coffeehouse in Maryville, where the duo performed on a Saturday night.
+“Tight in construction, loose in delivery!”

-More importantly, it’s fulfilling — and for a guy who got his start in the local music scene more than 20 years ago, that’s saying a lot.
-Most musicians who came of age with Tilson — who teaches high school math at Central High in Knoxville — have burnt out and faded away altogether or put away their guitars for something that pays better.
+More important, it’s fulfilling — and for a guy who got his start in the local music scene more than 20 years ago, that’s saying a lot.
+Most musicians who came of age with Tilson, who teaches high school physics and mathematics at Hardin Valley Academy in Knoxville, have burnt out and faded away altogether or put away their guitars for something that pays better.

-He grew up in Kingsport, singing in church choirs and playing trumpet in the marching band through college.
-He thought about trying to juggle both, but “singing and playing the trumpet might have been compatible for Louis Armstrong, but not for me,” he said.
+He grew up in Kingsport, Tennessee, singing in church choirs and playing trumpet in school bands and regional orchestras.
+He spent time as a boy soprano at the American Boychoir School in Princeton, New Jersey, and toured extensively through Germany and Austria with a European trumpet ensemble.
+He thought about trying to juggle both vocal and instrumental duties, but “singing and playing the trumpet might have been compatible for Louis Armstrong, but not for me,” he said.
+Instead, he bought a guitar.

-Around 1986, he came to Knoxville, where he and boyhood friend Dave Kenney formed The Swamis.
-At first, they made up songs to sing over instrumental records; later, they decided to play the music themselves, taking cues from such eclectic musicians as Captain Beefheart and Frank Zappa.
+Around 1986, he came to Knoxville, where he and boyhood friend Dave Kenny formed The Swamis.
+At first they made up songs to sing over instrumental records; later they decided to play the music themselves, taking cues from such eclectic musicians as Captain Beefheart and Frank Zappa.
 During that time period, Tilson earned a degree in physics from the University of Tennessee, but his heart was always more into the music.

 “I was writing songs in the margins of my lecture notes and having marginal success with both endeavors,” he said.
 “OK, I said that for the pun, but we’ll call it true.”